OpenGov Foundation: User-Centered Research: "From Voicemails to Votes"

 During 2017, The OpenGov Foundation conducted the first-ever user-centered research on the United States Congress, publishing its findings and data under an open license as "From Voicemails to Votes."
-To conduct the research, a team of four researchers embedded in 20 Congressional offices for four months, shadowing 58 staffers in both Washington, D.C. and district offices.
+To conduct the research, a team of four researchers embedded in 20 Congressional offices for four months, shadowing 58 staffers in both Washington, D.C., and district offices.
 According to Wired, the research "shows that despite how fractured Congress appears, constituent outreach really can work."

 "From Voicemails to Votes" focuses on answering three core questions about Congressional operations and constituent communications.
 First, how do Congressional teams manage the process and operations of constituent engagement?
 Second, how does constituent input shape actions and decisions made by Members of Congress and their staff?
 And third, what capacity do Congressional teams have for change?

 In "From Voicemails to Votes," The OpenGov Foundation published user stories for every role in a Congressional office, assessed technologies and mapped workflows currently in use for communicating with constituents, and put forward actionable recommendations to improve the efficiency, responsiveness and satisfaction of constituent engagement operations on Capitol Hill.

 The Congressional Digital Service

 During 2015 and 2016, The OpenGov Foundation developed the plan for the Congressional Digital Service (CDS) "to enable a more responsive and open Congress" with modern technology, design thinking and data science.
 The Democracy Fund supported the development of the CDS plan with a $175,000 grant.
 In 2017, House Majority Leader Kevin McCarthy and House Democratic Whip Steny Hoyer drafted legislation to adopt The OpenGov Foundation's plan and create the CDS within the U.S. Library of Congress.
 As of May 2018, The Congressional Digital Service Act is awaiting formal introduction.

 CDS was inspired by two things.
 First, the successes of the government digital services teams founded under President Barack Obama—the United States Digital Service and 18F—which pioneered public sector adoption of modern product and service design practices.
-Second, a nation-wide series of Congressionally-focused hackathons co-organized by The OpenGov Foundation and the Harvard Kennedy School's Ash Center for Democratic Governance and Innovation--#Hack4Congress—demonstrated both growing interest for public service within the tech sector and the demand for better digital services within the U.S. Congress.
+Second, a nationwide series of Congressionally focused hackathons co-organized by The OpenGov Foundation and the Harvard Kennedy School's Ash Center for Democratic Governance and Innovation--#Hack4Congress—demonstrated both growing interest for public service within the tech sector and the demand for better digital services within the U.S. Congress.

 The OpenGov Foundation's Executive Director Seamus Kraft has spoken widely on the need for CDS.
-At a March 13, 2017 event at the U.S. National Archives and Records Administration, Kraft underscored the need for the CDS, saying, "Congress has been in the middle of a slow-motion Healthcare.gov crisis for decades.
+At a March 13, 2017, event at the U.S. National Archives and Records Administration, Kraft underscored the need for the CDS, saying, "Congress has been in the middle of a slow-motion Healthcare.gov crisis for decades.
 We have a Congress that is struggling with tech and the Internet age."